ml-evs/git-tutorial/README.md

 #### `commit`

-Create a hash for the existing changes, and tag that hash with a useful “commit message”.
+Take a snapshot of the current changes, and give that snapshot a descriptive message.
 If called without a filename as an argument, the commit will include all changes that have been *staged* (call `git status` to check this).
 The flag `-a` will commit *all* changes to tracked files in the repo.
 This command will open your editor to write